omediadon/srs/README.md

-# srs
+# SRS - Supplier recommendation system

- Supplier recommendation system
+This repo hosts the conainerization part of a technical assessment challenge.